cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 ## Conclusion

-Once you prepared the override file to fit to your needs, the only manual setps to build new images are
+Once you prepare the override file to fit to your needs, the only manual steps to build new images are
   - udpate the `pgVersion` variable
   - run the `docker buildx bake` command